1. The first usage of IF function: single condition judgment

 Formula: =IF(OR(AND(C3="Male",D3>=60),AND(C3="Female",D3>=55)),"Retirement","")

-Explanation: Function parameter AND(C3="Male",D3>=60) means to determine whether [gender] is "male" and whether [age] reaches "60 years old"; function parameter AND(C3="female",D3> =55 means judging whether [gender] is "female" and whether [age] reaches "55 years old"; function parameters OR(AND(C3="male",D3>=60),AND(C3="female",D3 >=55)) means to judge whether it is a male employee and the age reaches 60 years old, or whether it is a female employee and the age reaches 55 years old.
-Finally, the IF function is used to judge whether the result is "retired" or left "blank".
+Explanation: Function parameter AND(C3="Male",D3>=60) means to judge whether [Gender] is "Male" and whether [Age] reaches "60 years old"; Function parameter AND(C3="Female",D3>=55 means to judge whether [Gender] is "Female" and whether [Age] reaches "55 years old"; Function parameter OR(AND(C3="Male",D3>=60),AND(C3="Female",D3>=55)) means to determine whether it is a male employee and the age reaches 60 years old, or whether it is a female employee and the age reaches 55 years old.
+Finally, the IF function is used to determine whether the result is "retirement" or "blank".

 12. The 12th usage of IF function: conditional judgment and summation